luomin/website/source/en/tutorial/classifier_python.rst

  * converter

   Specify the configurations in feature converter.
-In this sample, we will classify a person into male female through the features of 'length of hair', 'top clothes', 'bottom clothese' and 'height'.
+In this sample, we will classify a person into male or female through the features of 'length of hair', 'top clothes', 'bottom clothese' and 'height'.
 The "string_values" and "num_values" are stored in key-value pairs without using "*_filter_types" configuration.

  * parameter